Grice-Lab/IowaWound/README.md

 # IowaWound
-Iowa Wound Pain analyses 2021-22
+Iowa Wound Pain sequence processing/analysis from 2021-23 are described below.
+Scripts to reproduce the figures and table values reported in Campbell et al. (2023) can be found [here](https://github.com/Grice-Lab/IowaWound/tree/master/PaperScripts)

 # (1) Make manifest .tsv’s for important already-demultiplexed reads